hotandfresh/data-structures-and-algorithms/DataStructures/LinkedList.md

 ## Acknowledgements

-The code was written with help from the [HackerRank tutorial on Linked List](https://www.youtube.com/watch?v=njTh_OwMljA&t=338s).
+The append and insert methods were written with help from the [HackerRank tutorial on Linked List](https://www.youtube.com/watch?v=njTh_OwMljA&t=338s).